History of Jimmy Kimmel in Timeline

 June 2018: Blobfish Basketball Classic

-In June 2018, Jimmy Kimmel played a one-on-one basketball game against Senator Ted Cruz, resulting in over $80,000 raised for charities.
+In June 2018, Jimmy Kimmel played a one-on-one basketball game against U.S. Senator Ted Cruz (known as the Blobfish Basketball Classic), with money raised for charities.
+Cruz won the game 11-9 and over $80,000 was raised.

 In November 2018, Jimmy Kimmel launched his second production company, Kimmelot.